 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Are you excited to learn how to draw?
-Learning how to draw using one point perspective is one of the many rules I will be covering so you can enhance your drawing skills.
+Learning how to draw using a one-point perspective is one of the many rules I will be covering so you can enhance your drawing skills.
 Understanding these basic rules will help you to draw what you see.

-One point perspective is a type of linear perspective that utilizes a single vanishing point on a horizon line.
-This method of drawing shows how things appear to get smaller as they get further away and creates a three-dimensional, realistic look on a two-dimensional surface.
+One point perspective is a linear perspective that utilizes a single vanishing point on a horizon line.
+This drawing method shows how things appear to get smaller as they get further away and creates a three-dimensional, realistic look on a two-dimensional surface.

-Drawing in one point perspective is a technique used when a subject is viewed from the front, like the front of a building or cube.
-This technique is also used when looking down something long like a railroad track or a road.
+Drawing in a one-point perspective is a technique used when a subject is viewed from the front, like a building or cube.
+This technique is also used when looking down something long, like a railroad track or a road.

 Rules of Perspective

 Surfaces that directly face the viewer will appear as their true shape that is not distorted.
 These shapes are typically drawn with horizontal and vertical lines.

 For example, observe the painting and the front of the table in the example below.